titans-of-code/json-logger/json-logger/README.md

 - Once configured, requires about the same effort to use as the built-in Logger.
 - The `content` field that prints payload and attributes, can be nested JSON or a JSON-escaped string.
 Defaults to nested JSON.
 - The `content` field can be data masked.
+- The `Flow Metadata` field allows for important info that should be in each logger that is static for the specific flow execution, such as route (URI path or message topic).

 # Installation